Oven logo

 print(unpacked)

-Packing/unpacking of custom data type
+Packing/unpacking of custom data types

 It is also possible to pack/unpack custom data types.
 Here is an example for datetime.datetime.